FlowTestAI/FlowTest/CONTRIBUTING.md

 ### Setup your environment locally

-_Some commands will assume you have the Github CLI installed, if you haven't, consider [installing it](https://github.com/cli/cli#installation), but you can always use the Web UI if you prefer that instead._
+_Some commands will assume you have the GitHub CLI installed, if you haven't, consider [installing it](https://github.com/cli/cli#installation), but you can always use the Web UI if you prefer that instead._

 In order to contribute to this project, you will need to fork the repository: